Ursus maritimus tyrannus: Taxonomy

-In 2008 Charles Harington stated that the identification of a polar bear is plausible based on sea level changes and ice conditions in the North Sea of the time period.
-However he also noted that Andy Currant of the Natural History Museum, London believes that fossil represents a huge brown bear rather than a polar bear, as fauna assemblages from other contemporary British sites, also dominated by steppe bison, reindeer and wolves, preserve gigantic brown bears like the Kew Bridge bear.
+In 2008, Charles Harington stated that the identification of a polar bear is plausible based on sea level changes and ice conditions in the North Sea of that period.
+Furthermore, he highlighted the presence of marine mammal fauna (including ringed and bearded seals) near the Kew locality, suggesting that polar bears were also present in the southern North Sea during colder periods of the Weichselian.

+However, Harington also noted that Andy Currant of the Natural History Museum, London believes that the fossil represents a huge brown bear rather than a polar bear, as faunal assemblages from other contemporary British sites, also dominated by steppe bison, reindeer and wolves, contain gigantic brown bears like the Kew Bridge bear.

 Andy Currant's opinion that the Kew Bridge fossil belongs to a brown bear, although referred to in a 2007 BBC interview and in studies from 2009 and 2022, awaits scientific verification.
+The reasoning behind his classification is based on the assumption that U. m. tyrannus was a "running bear", in contrast to stalking and ambush-heavy hunting strategies more typical of polar bears.
+Nevertheless, Currant notes that in order to definitively distinguish a polar bear from a brown bear, cranial or mandibular material is required.